Local vs. Cooperative: Unraveling Glass Transition Mechanisms with SEER

 \section{Abstract}

 Which phenomenon slows down the dynamics in super-cooled liquids and turns them into glasses is a long-standing question of condensed-matter.
-Most popular theories posit that the dynamics becomes cooperative as the temperature decreases: many events must occur in a coordinated fashion on a growing length scale for relaxation to occur.
+Most popular theories posit that as the temperature decreases, many events must occur in a coordinated fashion on a growing length scale for relaxation to occur.
 Instead, other approaches consider that local barriers associated with the elementary rearrangement of a few particles or `excitations' govern the dynamics.
-Here, we introduce a new algorithm, SEER, to resolve this conundrum.
-SEER can systematically extract hundreds of excitations and their energy from any given configuration.
+To resolve this conundrum, our central result is to introduce an algorithm, SEER, which can systematically extract hundreds of excitations and their energy from any given configuration.
 We also provide a novel measurement of the activation energy, characterizing the liquid dynamics, based on fast quenching and reheating.
 We use these two methods in a popular liquid model of polydisperse particles.
-Such polydisperse models are known to capture the hallmarks of the glass transition and can be equilibrated by swap algorithms up to millisecond time scales.
-The agreement is quantitative, revealing that cooperative effects are not controlling the fragility of such liquids: the change of energy of local barriers determines the change of activation energy.
+Such polydisperse models are known to capture the hallmarks of the glass transition and can be equilibrated efficiently up to millisecond time scales.
+The analysis reveals that cooperative effects do not control the fragility of such liquids: the change of energy of local barriers determines the change of activation energy.
 More generally, these methods can now be used to measure the degree of cooperativity of any liquid model.

 \keywords{Glass, Excitation, Landscape}